manali027/Youtube_Video_Audio_Downloader/README.txt

 ------------------------------Youtube Video/Audio Downloader(automation script)---------------------------------------------------

 A)Purpose of this app:
--Afew years back ago,I remember I used to install YTDownloader to download songs from youtube -So now,I wanted to know I thought of integrating on my own -Thus the ideo popped up to build a youtube dowloader automation app -It will download the Video or audio depending upon the user's choice.
+-Afew years back ago,I remember I used to install YTDownloader to download songs from youtube.
+-So now,I wanted to know I thought of integrating on my own.
+-Thus the idea popped up to build a youtube dowloader automation app.
+-It will download the Video or audio depending upon the user's choice.

 B)Python Module used in this: